 Final Restraining Order Attorneys Bergen County, NJ

-Abuse can take many forms, including physical, emotional, and psychological.
-When the party committing this abuse has a specific relationship to the victim, this abuse is then considered domestic violence, and can result in a variety of legal actions and consequences, including temporary restraining orders and final restraining orders.
+Abuse comes in many forms, including physical, emotional, and psychological.
+When the party committing this abuse has a specific relationship to the victim, it is considered a domestic violence situation, and may result in a variety of legal actions and consequences, including temporary and final restraining orders.

-Considering the fact that final restraining orders in New Jersey are permanent legal actions which can only be removed under very specific circumstances, it is highly recommended that you retain the counsel of an experienced restraining order attorney to represent your needs, interests, and rights during the critical final restraining order hearing process.
+Because final restraining orders in New Jersey are permanent legal actions which can only be removed under very specific circumstances, it is highly recommended that you retain the counsel of an experienced restraining order attorney to represent your needs, interests, and rights during the final restraining order hearing process.

 The experienced family law attorneys of Townsend Tomaio & Newmark take pride in protecting victims of domestic abuse, as well as individuals who have been falsely accused of domestic violence, in towns across New Jersey and Bergen County, including Ridgewood, Hackensack, Paramus, Teaneck, and Fort Lee.

 NJ Restraining Order Attorneys Define “Final Restraining Orders”